-Activity Power Green Unit Green Net Green Attn Amber Load Green Active Green
+Activity Power green Unit green Net green Attn amber Load green Active green

-TE2: Hardware failure • • X • X ×
+TE2: Hardware failure • • X • X X

-TE3: Network test failure • • • X X •
+TE3: Network test failure • • • x X

-TE4: Network test aborted or net command failed • • × • × •
+TE4: Network test aborted or net command failed • • x • x •

-TE7: Booted wrong image • • • • × ×
+TE7: Booted wrong image • • • • x ×

-- On continuously.

-- X Off.

-- Flashing irregularly.

-- ♦ Flashing regularly (about 1Hz).
+Flashing regularly (about 1Hz).

-Activity TE2: Hardware Failure The ROM diagnostics detected a Remote Annex 4000 hardware problem requiring service.
+Activity TE2: Hardware Failure The ROM diagnostics detected an Remote Annex 2000 hardware problem requiring service.
+The status LEDs flash the specific error number.
 Call technical support.
 Activity TE3: Network Test Failure The Ethernet interface did not pass a simple transceiver loopback test.
-First, verify that the Ethernet port either is connected to an Ethernet transceiver or has a loopback plug installed.
-If the test still fails, type q on the console to access the ROM Monitor prompt.
-See net on page 3-22 for more information on isolating the problem.

-Activity TE4: Network Test was Aborted or the net Command Failed The Ethernet loopback test failed and the user typed ${\bf q}$ to access the ROM Monitor prompt.
+First, verify that the Ethernet port is either connected to an Ethernet transceiver or has a loopback plug installed.
+If the test still fails, typing q on the console accesses the ROM Monitor prompt.
+See net on page 3-22 for more information.
+Activity TE4: Network Test was Aborted or the net Command Failed The Ethernet loopback test failed and the operator has typed q to access the ROM Monitor prompt.
+ActivityTE7:Booted Wrong Image The Remote Annex 2000 has just loaded an inappropriate image.
+Clear this error by pressing the Reset button.
+The Remote Annex 2000 loads inappropriate images if one of the following operator errors occurs: Configuring the Remote Annex 2000 with an incorrect file name, or renaming or copying the image file to the wrong name.
+Supplying the wrong name to the boot command.

-Activity TE7: Booted Wrong Image

-The Remote Annex 4000 loaded an inappropriate image.
-Pressing the Reset switch clears this error.
-The Remote Annex 4000 loads inappropriate images if one of the following operator errors occurs:

-- □ Configuring the Remote Annex 4000 with an incorrect file name, or renaming or copying the image file to the wrong name. - □ Supplying the wrong name to the boot command.

 Boot Failures